jesudasjoseph/cob-finance-tracker/README.md

 Setting up port numbers and PostgreSQL server access.
 The file: `server/template.env` has all required fields to be filled out for the application to connect to a PostgreSQL server and connect to OSU's identity provider.
 This file must be filled out and renamed to `.env`.

+### SSL
+Our application runs on HTTPS only.
+So you'll need a SSL certificate.

 ## Deployment
 Once all the steps above have been completed then the application is ready to be launched.